 Caravans and Motorhomes

 Bringing your own home to accompany you on the route is an excellent way to explore the route and its surroundings.
 There are many suitable sites along the John Muir Way which we've included in the list of campsites above.
 You'll also find sites included in the accommodation listings for each route section.
 Let us know if we've missed something out!

 Castles, Towers and Scottish Estates

 Take your pick from Scotland's best high-society living near the John Muir Way.
 Travelling from Helensburgh, Cameron House on the shores of Loch Lomond can offer you an amazing overnight experience.
-On the next leg of the route, Strathblane Country Hotel offers you elegant surroundings and outstanding personal service in a superb setting beneath the Campsie Fells.
 Your next overnight extravaganza awaits at Glenskirlie House and Castle by Banknock.
 Near Edinburgh, Dundas Castle and Hopetoun House can give you history, tranquility and luxury right on the doorstep of the bustling city.
 Further east, Fenton Tower and Gosford at Gullane all offer exquisite, 5-star luxury accommodation in a uniquely restored 16th century castle.
 You'll also find luxurious options within a short taxi ride of the route, such as Carberry Tower near Musselburgh.